-Spice up your Halloween party with a simple and inexpensive treat!
+Mexican Mummy Dogs are a fun way to spice up your Halloween meal or party with a simple and inexpensive treat!

 You may have seen the kind of mummy dogs made with packaged crescent rolls, which can be really high in fat, and much more doughy than crispy.
 These Mexican mummy dogs are simple to make, can be very low in fat or even fat free if you wish, and can be put together in less time than it takes to heat an oven.

 I use the largest flour tortillas I can get to make longer strips- you can use smaller tortillas if you need but the bigger tortillas just make it easier.